matthieu-sgi/Synthetic_Data_Blender/website_page.md

 Blender is a free and open-source 3D computer graphics software toolset used for creating animated films, visual effects, art and for many other application.

 The use of Blender is pushed by the fact that the software can render images using ray tracing.
 Ray tracing is a rendering technique that simulates the physical behavior of light to render an image.
 It is a technique that can be used to create photorealistic images.
-The shadows are close to the reality and the reflections are also very realistic.
-The use of ray tracing is a good way to create a dataset for a segmentation model.
+The shadows and reflections are close to the reality.

 ### Model

-For the model, either you can create it or find model on the internet.
+For the model, either you can create it or find a model on the internet.
 In this tutorial, we will use a model of a pool table.
-The model is available on github[¹].
+The model is available on github[³].
 For the balls, we will use a simple sphere colored (yellow or red) with a glossy render close to real.

+The scale of the model is important.
+The scale of the model must be the same as the real life scale.
+In this tutorial, the scale is 1 unit = 1 meter.

-On Blender, you can see the objects that exist in your blender project in the `collection` section.
+On Blender, you can see the objects that exist in your blender project/scene in the `collection` section.

 Example of collection section on the project :

 ![example of collection section on the project](media/collection.png)

-The `"pool_table"`, `"red_ball"` and `"yellow_ball"` are the original model of the element.
+The `"pool_table"`, `"red_ball"` and `"yellow_ball"` are the seed objects of the project.
+These objects will be duplicated to created many instances of the balls later.
 Only one instance of the each object is required to go further.

 ### Layout